MirceaDumitrescu/zenandreas/README.md

 ## Hi there 👋

-💻 Working as Front-end Developer as a Freelancer.
+💻 Working as Javascript developer at Playtika.

 📚 Learning more about Angular and Node.js.
+Loving Typescript and trying to get involved in many projects where i can learn from.

 ### 🚀 My Skills